mlsteele/Honeycomb/README.md

-Aspora
+Honeycomb
 =======

-The social networks where you control your information.
+A social network where you control your information.

 Modeled after Diaspora.